spine/hem/README.md

 * This would be cool -> integrate with live-reload for changes.
 We should be able to inject [live-reload](https://github.com/livereload/livereload-js) while in server mode and then run the livereload-server inside hem or could strata handle the incoming requests?
 Looks like simple json requests.
 Would we need an option for the browser to regain its focus?
 Another option is instead of injecting the script into the page is to use the live reload plugin.
 * Make hem more generic to work with other types of frameworks like angular?? probably move more configuration to slug.json if we do this
   * actually with more generic projects out there like [yeoman](http://yeoman.io/) maybe Hem should aim to be a dedicated spine dev tool.
-* consider merging jade and html templates feature from: git://github.com/guillaume86/hem.git ( at least including strait html templates is probably a good idea considering eco's current ineffeciancies)
 * Update this readme
-* configuable to proxy requests - enabling app running via hem locally to use api server (also running locally?) so don't bump into annoying cross domain issues with ajax persistence.
-  * mostly done in proxy branch
-  * document and merge after further experimentation

 #History